Mayurwaghela1997/Sentiment-Analysis-of-Tweets/README.md

 The below figure represents the distribution of data among each category.

-You are supposed to see the data used in `data` folder
+You are supposed to see the data used in `Data` folder

 ![data_distribution](https://github.com/Mayurwaghela1997/Sentiment-Analysis-of-Tweets/blob/main/Data/data-distribution.PNG)